Peter De Santis, M.A., Registered MBACP (Accred)

 Training, qualifications & experience

 My training was in existential psychotherapy and counselling, where I obtained a Masters (M.A.) from the New School of Psychotherapy and Counselling (NSPC).
 I am an accredited member of the British Association for Counsellors and Psychotherapists (MBACP (Accred)).
-I have completed two short-courses in CBT which is approved by the British Psychological Society (BPS), and I've taken training workshops in Mindfulness, solution-focused therapy, and motivational interviewing, and I also have group facilitation experience.
+I have further training in CBT, mindfulness, solution-focused therapy, and motivational interviewing, and I also have group facilitation experience.

 I have worked in various settings and institutions ranging from a counselling centre, a prison, drug and alcohol recovery centres in clinical settings, and at a secondary school.

-Over a decade ago I completed a degree in Fine Art; and where I (or we) believe it may be useful I am also open to being creative in sessions; if drawing or writing is a way that you feel able to express yourself then this is definitely encouraged.
+Over a decade ago I completed a degree in Fine Art; and where we believe it may be useful I am also open to being creative in sessions; if drawing or writing is a way that you feel able to express yourself then this is definitely encouraged.

 Accredited register membership